squarism/squarism.github.io/_posts/2023-08-28-how-to-test-random-things.markdown

 Using the seed, you can replay or inspect the randomness as a way to make the behavior deterministic.

 Not everything can be made deterministic in a sort of clean room setting.
+The next example is very different.

 ## AI Models